Online Master’s Degrees in Clinical Mental Health Counseling

 Walden University

 Walden University offers an online master of science program in clinical mental health counseling helping graduates become competent and compassionate counselors.
 Academically preparing students for state licensure or certification as professional mental health counselors, this online program allows students to choose either the general track or tailor their education through five optional specializations.
-These include addiction counseling, military families and culture, forensic counseling, marriage, couple, and family counseling, and trauma and crisis counseling.
+These include addiction counseling; military families and culture; forensic counseling; marriage, couple, and family counseling; telehealth counseling, private practice, and supervision; and trauma and crisis counseling.

 • Location: Minneapolis, MN